YotaYota/java-cert-summary/java-summary.md

 remain sorted as _-(indexToInsertAt + 1)_ (negative for not found, and minus one in order to omit 0 index).
 - Binary search can only be used on a sorted array, otherwise it is unpredictable.

+#### Arrays.compare

+*Arrays.compare(array1, array2)* compares each element at a time.

+- If array1 and array2 are equal it returns 0.
+- If an element at the same postion is greater in array1, a positive number will be returned.
+- If an element at the same position is greater in array2, a negative number will be returned.

 ### Multidimensional Arrays